lohedges/trackr/README.md

 threaded performance initially increases approximately linearly, there is then a slight drop-off in performance as the number of tiles increases.
 Beyond approximately 400 tiles the performance increases linearly once more.
+(In particular, the 6-thread throughput for batches of 100 tracks actually dips below that of the single threaded code when using between approximately 250 and 550 tiles.)